martini-alessandro/Maximum-Entropy-Spectrum/README.md

 The a_k coefficients are computed recursively by the use of Levinson Recursion.
 The role of MESA class is to solve the recursion.
 Various method exist to estimate the recursive order that better approximate the power spectral density.
-A second class is inserted to implement different optimzers to choose the recursive order.
+A second class is inserted to implement different loss functions to choose the recursive order.

 The a_k coefficients are found to be the "best linear predictor" for the time series under study, their computation via the former method is equivalent to a least square fitting with an autoregressive